 How Toxic is Your Company Culture and How can you Fix it?

 Creating a healthy company culture has always been the aim of leaders and HR, but is never that easy to put into practice.
-Add into the mix, the impact of the pandemic, the increase in home working, remote working, and hybrid working, and a healthy company culture can become somewhat elusive.
+Add into the mix, the increase in home working, remote working, and hybrid working, and a healthy company culture can become somewhat elusive.

 Leaders and HR will often spend many hours on focus groups and town halls in attempts to relaunch the company vision and values, but many have been hit with unexpected and often undesirable consequences.
 There may well be an exciting new vision for the company on the website, a glossy mission statement on the wall behind reception, and in some offices and meeting rooms elaborate values look down on team members and visitors.
-However, levels of employee engagement may be low, attrition high as workers join the Great Resignation, and recruitment of top talent proving difficult.
+However, levels of employee engagement may be low and recruitment of top talent proving difficult.

 During Executive Coaching and Mentoring sessions when CEOs ask me how they can improve their company culture, often we find that there is no buy-in for a new vision, mission, or values; this is frequently the case following a merger or acquisition.
 Often team members don’t feel part of the process, bemoaning the fact that they were not consulted, that the leadership team spent a perceived expensive two days at a strategy offsite, followed by the Marketing department producing shiny new company posters.
 Employees complain that a new culture is being imposed on them and some will rebel; the nay-sayers can quickly poison morale, leading to a downward spiral into a toxic culture, which can have a significant and negative impact on performance, productivity, customer satisfaction, and of course profit.
 Toxic cultures have sometimes threatened the very existence of an industry – as with car manufacturing in the UK many years ago.